frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 With Our King, we know that doesn\'t happen.
 We\'re carried in the palm of a hand of a God who loves us, of a King who loves us.
 He\'s looking at us all the time.
 Our name is tattooed on His hand.
 Every time He looks at His hand, He sees our name.
 "I will call you by your name" (Isa.
 43:1).
 The Good Shepherd calls the sheep by their name (John 10:3).

 Pope Benedict has liked to mention how Christ is a King who dominates with love.
-He does not impose himself but rather respects human freedom.
+He does not impose Himself but rather respects human freedom.
 His royalty is not like the great ones of the world.
 It\'s the power to defeat evil and death and to awaken hope, even in the hardest of parts.

 The Feast of Christ the King is also a feast of hope.
 We know that He will come to judge the living and the dead.
 His Kingdom will last forever.
 And we want Christ to reign.
 We try to express that with our words, with our actions every hour of our working day.